 We adopted a share incentive plan, or the 2015 Plan, to incentivize our employees, directors and consultants and align their interests with ours.
 We recognize expenses in our consolidated statement of loss in accordance with U.S. GAAP.
 Under our 2015 Plan, we are authorized to grant restricted share units and other types of awards.
 Under the 2015 Plan, the maximum number of ordinary shares that may be issued pursuant to all awards is 8,867,053.
-As of September 30, 2019, 7,207,335 restricted share units had been granted and are outstanding, excluding restricted share units that were forfeited or cancelled after the relevant grant dates.
+As of September 30, 2019, 3,910,505 restricted share units had been granted and were outstanding, including vested and unvested restricted share units.
 As of September 30, 2019, our unrecognized share-based compensation expenses relating to unvested awards, amounted to RMB19.5 million (US\$2.7 million).